Whipped Chocolate Milk

 Step-By-Step Instructions

-It takes 4 simple steps to make this indulgent whipped chocolate milk!
-Just make the whipped chocolate cream, pour warm or cold milk in serving glasses, add the chocolate cream, and garnish.
+It takes 4 simple steps to make this indulgent whipped chocolate milk.
 You’re only a few minutes away from the ultimate chocolate lover’s dream come true!

 Substitutions